cchanxzy/react-currency-input-field/README.md

 ## Issues

-Feel free to raise an issue on Github if you find a bug or have a feature request
+Feel free to raise an issue on Github if you find a bug or have a feature request.

+## Contributing

+If you want to contribute to this repository, please refer to the [contributing doc](https://github.com/cchanxzy/react-currency-input-field/blob/main/docs/CONTRIBUTING.md)